 If you’re in hospital, a transition coordinator or discharge planner will work with you to connect you with the support you need to return home.

 If you are advocating for a parent or loved one, you can contact us on their behalf.
 No referral is necessary and anyone can initiate the process.
 The first step is to have a Case Manager assigned to begin an assessment.
 Go to Getting a Case Manager to find contact information for the Continuing Care Access Centre in their zone or email email@example.com.

 The first step is to have a Case Manager assigned to assist you.
 No referral is necessary.
 Go to Getting a Case Manager to find contact information for the Continuing Care Access Centre in your zone or email firstname.lastname@example.org

-Once you are assigned a case manager, they will assess your needs and make a determination on the services you require.
+Once a Case Manager is assigned, they will assess your needs and work with you to decide which services you require or that best meet your needs.
 You are encouraged to participate in decisions regarding your care and ask questions about the assessment, continuing care settings, waitlist and transition processes.

 For more information please see the Designated Living Option: Access and Waitlist Management in Continuing Care Procedure.

 Yes, it is possible to choose any site across Alberta.
 Your Case Manager will help you to navigate this process.
 You can also review all of the living options in an area by accessing the Continuing Care Facility Directory.